ocean-tracking-network/biologging_standardization/README.md

 -	[wildlife_computers_raw](examples/braun-blueshark/wildlife_computers_raw): Original decoded sensor data provided by the manufacturer.
 Translation of these decoded data into Level 1 format is provided in the [Blue-shark-standardisation.md](examples/braun-blueshark/Blue-shark-standardization.md) example.

 Our objective is to contribute to standardising bio-logging datasets across all taxa and ecosystems, which is one of the stated goals of the [International Bio-Logging Society](https://www.bio-logging.net "Bio-logging Society's homepage").

+### Rationale

+Since the inception of electronic animal tracking, many research networks and data assimilation initiatives (OTN, IMOS, ATN, SAIAB, MigraMar, TOPP, TAG) have worked to better aggregate and publish electronically-derived marine animal movement data.
+Their efforts have cumulated in a handful of network-wide standards that can be now aggregated and adapted to a single global framework for publishing and expressing animal movement data at various useful scales.
+The unification of the significant output from these networks will be a data resource unmatched in size and scope, made available in a common, digestible format that will prove valuable across initiatives such as GOOS's [Biological Essential Ocean Variables](http://www.goosocean.org/biology), [Migratory Connectivity in the Ocean](https://mico.eco/), the [Global Shark Movement Project](https://www.globalsharkmovement.org/), the IOC's [Ocean Biodiversity Information System](https://obis.org), and the Group on Earth Observations Biodiversity Observation Network's [Essential Biodiversity Variables](https://geobon.org/ebvs/what-are-ebvs/).
+By providing sensible and traceable aggregations across a wide range of animal tracking data, we give networks as well as the individual researchers who are behind them an attainable data formatting target that will allow their data to join any and all of these aspects of our global understanding of how animals are using the ocean.

 ### Questions?
 * You can use the "issues" tab to ask new questions